-Most people should enroll in Medicare Part A when they turn 65, even if they have health insurance from an employer, as you may not have to pay a monthly premium for Part A due to paying Medicare taxes while working.
+Most should enroll in Medicare Part A when they turn 65, even if they have health insurance from an employer, as you may not have to pay a monthly premium for Part A due to paying Medicare taxes while working.

 - In order to qualify for the premium-free Part A you or your spouse (living, deceased or divorced) will need to have paid Medicare taxes during at least 10 years of work.

-- If you aren't eligible for premium-free Part A, and you don't buy it when you're first eligible or during a special enrollment period, you may have to pay a penalty.
+- If you are not eligible for premium-free Part A, and you don't buy it when you're first eligible or during a special enrollment period, you may have to pay a penalty.
 The penalty premium is 10% of the current premium paid over twice the number of years you were eligible for Part A and did not enroll.